 - Motorists cannot open a door intentionally when a cyclist is coming toward them.

 All of these rules should be carefully followed by both bicyclists and motorists so that they can both avoid crashes.
 However, if either party act negligently, it could cause a deadly scenario.
-When you’ve followed the laws while riding your bike and still ended up in an accident, you could use the help of a Philadelphia bicycle accident lawyer to support you.
+When you’ve followed the laws while biking and still ended up in an accident, you could use the help of a Philadelphia bicycle accident lawyer to support you.

 At Shrager & Sachs, we’re here to help you get the justice you deserve for your injuries and damages.
 We’ll prove the motorist’s negligence caused your suffering and fight to get you compensation.